elwerene/velohaven-email/README.md

 # Configuration

 The configuration file is a toml file that contains the following fields:

+- `cleverreach`: The CleverReach configuration
-- `server`: The Nextcloud server hostname
+- `nextcloud`: The Nextcloud configuration
-- `username`: The username to use for authentication (cryptic part of share url)
 - `email`: The email configuration
 - `min_date`: Emails which where added before this date will treated as added on this date.
 The date format is `YYYY-MM-DD`

-TODO: Access for csv file
+## CleverReach configuration

+The CleverReach configuration is contains the following fields:
+- `client_id`: The CleverReach Client ID
+- `client_secret`: The CleverReach Client Secret

+## Nextcloud configuration

+The Nextcloud configuration is contains the following fields:
+- `server`: The Nextcloud server hostname
+- `username`: The username to use for authentication (cryptic part of share url)

 ## Email configuration